Quasi-two-layer morphodynamic model for bedload-dominated problems: bed slope-induced morphological diffusion: Model validation

 \subsection{Bedload layer thickness, $h_0$}

-A reliable method to determine the thickness of the bedload layer does not exist.
-In the present model, the layer $L_0$ (defined by $h_0$) is used to represent the bedload zone.
+Except for certain specific cases, such as sheet flow, a reliable, general method does not exist by which to determine the thickness of the bedload layer.
+Here, we prescribe an arbitrary, yet realistic, thickness of the bedload layer (i.e. $h_0$) that represents the \emph{vicinity} of the bed where bedload occurs.
 Fig. \ref{fig_h0} investigates the sensitivity of the bedload predicted by the model to values of $h_0$ in the range of $[2D \, , \, 20 D]$.
-This range is selected noting estimates of bedload layer thickness by \citet{Einstein1950} and \citet{vRijn1984}.
+This range is selected noting estimates of bedload layer thickness by \cite{Einstein1950} and \cite{vRijn1984}.
 The particle diameter is 1.0 mm.
 The influence of the arbitrary $h_0$ on the predicted $q_b$, for a given $\tau_0^{(b)} / \tau_c$, is small.
-For $\tau_0^{(b)} / \tau_c = 20$ (where sheet flow is expected), the discrepancies between the curves are negligible.
-The most significant effect of the selected value of $h_0$ is the variation in the range of validity of the model when operating as Mode 1.
-The curves are plotted up to the point where $c_0 = c_{0 \, \text{mx}} = 0.3$, beyond which sediment is transported as suspended load (Mode 2) within the framework of the present model.
-A larger value of $h_0$ allows the model to operate as Mode 1 over a wider range of $\tau_0^{(b)}$.\\ \\ Consider now eq. \eqref{eq_deltas} to determine the thickness of a sheet layer, rewritten here as:
+For $\tau_0^{(b)} / \tau_c = 20$ (beyond which sheet flow is expected), discrepancies between the curves are negligible.
+The most significant effect of the selected value of $h_0$ is the variation in range of model validity when operating as Mode 1.
+The curves are plotted up to the point where $c_0 = c_{0 \, \text{mx}} = 0.3$, beyond which sediment is considered (within the framework of the present model) to be transported as suspended load (Mode 2).
+A larger value of $h_0$ allows the model to operate as Mode 1 over a wider range of $\tau_0^{(b)}$.
+Note that a more conservative (lower) value of $c_{0 \, \text{mx}} $, such as $0.21 \lesssim c_{0 \, \text{mx}} \lesssim 0.25$ following \cite{Spinewine2005}, would further minimise the discrepancies between the curves in Fig. \ref{fig_h0} by shifting their truncation point (end of Mode 1) to the left.